Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/cluster-deployment.md

            ... post-docker.sh: Finished.
            ... systemd: Started Post Docker Configuration.
            ```
-   * Similar to the previous option, you can add this logic to X-Spot controller bootstrapping in auto-scaling environments.
+   * Similar to the previous option, you can add this logic to Compute Optimizer controller bootstrapping in auto-scaling environments.
      *   Run the following script when the VM boots:

          ```